awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-benefits.md

 In a common web app scenario, you run multiple copies of your app simultaneously to cover the volume of your customer traffic\.
 These multiple copies of your application are hosted on identical EC2 instances \(cloud servers\), each handling customer requests\.

-![\[An illustration of a basic Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-sample-web-architecture-diagram.png)
+![\[A basic three tier architecture.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/sample-3-tier-architecture-diagram.png)

 Amazon EC2 Auto Scaling manages the launch and termination of these EC2 instances on your behalf\.
 You define a set of criteria \(such as an Amazon CloudWatch alarm\) that determines when the Auto Scaling group launches or terminates EC2 instances\.
 Adding Auto Scaling groups to your network architecture helps make your application more highly available and fault tolerant\.

-![\[An illustration of a basic Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-sample-web-architecture-diagram-with-asgs.png)
+![\[A basic three tier architecture with an Auto Scaling group.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/sample-3-tier-architecture-auto-scaling-diagram.png)

 You can create as many Auto Scaling groups as you need\.
 For example, you can create an Auto Scaling group for each tier\.